 These two factors (with regard to ffa’s, particularly when polyunsaturated in composition) play a significant role in the development and advancement of many inflammatory conditions, including diabetes and cancer.

-But because the ‘stress sprinkler system’ is obviously designed to protect in the short term, it isn’t difficult at all to design studies or misinterpret reasonably short term results, showing the impact of the sugar restricted stressful ketogenic state, in such a way that makes it look like a good thing to intentionally promote.
+But because the ‘stress sprinkler system’ is obviously designed to protect in the short term, it isn’t difficult at all to design studies or misinterpret reasonably short term results, so as to argue that the impact of the sugar restricted stressful ketogenic state, is beneficial, and therefore a good thing to intentionally promote.

 Yes they have a basic physiologically protective role temporarily and at a local level, but none of these biochemical substances are safe in excess, and when systemic.
 Hence the confusion.

-The claim often put forward that sugar promotes cancer and diabetes is unscientific, and this is easy to understand once you look at the high quality science showing the ways that cortisol and the polyunsaturated ffa’s promote both these disease states.
+This becomes easier to understand, once you look at the high quality science showing the ways that cortisol and excessive exposure to the polyunsaturated ffa’s promote both these disease states.

 The idea that ‘sugar feeds cancer’ doesn’t make sense when you know the role that fat and amino acids play in cancer growth and spread, and when you understand how sugar helps to reduce stress substance exposure.

 Try to remember that there are people who benefit from promoting one view over another, and not all ‘scientific’ studies, or interpretations of studies, are a reflection of the truth.